NoharOSP/Perfect_Works_Build/README.md

 - BAA/BAB: Hit trail improved
 - BBB: d 25 > 22

-A Gear that seems really solid, although her sword isn't the most consistent.
+A Gear that seems really strong, although her sword isn't the most consistent.
 There have been some attempts to fix that and it's better than it originally was despite not being 100%.
 I haven't figured how to make her stand out yet as far as damage is concerned.

 Siebzehn (Seibzehn):
 - A: d 20 > 22, e 32 > 29